Denegal/Opslog/docs/Examples.rst

 Displaying and Changing the Current Operator
 ============================================

-The current operator is stored in the programs configuration file and is referenced whenever log entries are made or the log is queried.
+The current operator is stored in the program configuration file and is referenced whenever log entries are made or the log is queried.
 You can find the current operator by using the ``opslog -o`` command.